ooflet/Mi-Create/src/data/README_MAINTAINERS.txt

 Both Property Category and Property Name get automatically translated to properties.mo

 ------------------------------------------------------------------------------------------------
-ABOUT settings.json
+ABOUT settingItems.json
 ------------------------------------------------------------------------------------------------

-settings.json contains configuration values for the program.
+settingItems.json contains the template for configuration values for the program.
 It uses the same system as properties.json.

 The actual settings are stored in Registry Computer\HKEY_CURRENT_USER\Software\Mi Create\Preferences.